-Home of pretty much every rational and irrational thought thunk by man.
-In terms of video, the vastness seems to know no bounds.
+When it comes to video, the vastness of the Internet seems to know no bounds.
 According to research from various sources, the figures are nothing short of amazing.
 If we just look at YouTube, as an example:

 That’s a whole lot of video, and that is just considering one of many video hosting platforms available online! …which is why video is such a powerful tool for any marketer today.
 For more on this, check out our blog, The Power of Video for Business.